Durgesh2601/DevExplorer/README.md

 ## Tech Documentation

+### Error Boundary and Fallback Component

+An error boundary is implemented in the Dev Explorer application to catch JavaScript errors that occur during the rendering of React components.
+The `ErrorBoundary` component wraps the application's UI and provides a fallback UI in case of errors, ensuring that the application remains functional and user-friendly even when errors occur.

+The fallback component is an interactive screen displayed to users when an error is caught by the error boundary.
+It provides users with options to retry the operation or navigate to homepage.
+The fallback screen is built using Material-UI components, ensuring consistency with the rest of the application's design.

 ### Context API

 The Context API is used to manage global state in the application.
 It provides a way to pass data through the component tree without having to pass props down manually at every level.
 In this project, a context provider is used to cache developer data fetched from platforms like GitHub API, which improves performance by reducing the number of HTTP requests made.